lyhbio/RAG-ICL-DFPO/README.md

-<h1>Enhancing Biomedical Named Entity Recognition and Relation Extraction with RAG-ICL and DFPO</h1>
+<h1>Empowering LLMs for Biomedical Information Extraction with RAG-ICL and DFPO</h1>

 <p align="center">
     <a